 After all the guides are banded in their approximate places, I chuck the rod up in my lathe.
 It is a big plus to have a chuck with locks on 0, 45, 90 and 180-degrees.

-Tighten up the chuck and glue on your tip-top, sighting down by eye and making sure it is aligned with the reel at 0-degrees.
+Tighten up the chuck and glue on your tip-top, sighting down by eye and making sure it is aligned with the fishing reel at 0-degrees.

-Now I have an old rod harness lag bolted to the wall of my shop to put the rod in for static testing, with a strap that holds the fore grip simulating where your hand would be and giving the correct fulcrum point.
+Now I have an old fishing rod harness lag bolted to the wall of my shop to put the rod in for static testing, with a strap that holds the fore grip simulating where your hand would be and giving the correct fulcrum point.

 I find this method much faster and easier than taping the guides on, and from this point, put back in the lathe and start laying out your under wraps.